ow2-proactive/scheduling-abstraction-layer/endpoints/2-cloud-endpoints.md

 #### 2.1- AddCloud endpoint:

-**Description**: An endpoint to define a cloud to SAL, This will allow SAL to asyncrouniously retrieve the offers.
+**Description**: An endpoint to define a cloud infrastructure to SAL, This will allow SAL to asynchronously retrieve the offers (cloud images and node candidates) in the background.
+Note that cloud credentials are validated only during async process.

 **Path:**